 Importantly, Alaska Mileage Plan doesn’t charge fuel surcharges on award tickets and that’s part of what makes these redemptions very attractive indeed.

 As usual, I’ll point out that even though I included American Airlines on the list of Alaska Mileage Plan partners and although technically, it can be a very good option on routes like Europe to Hawaii (115,000 miles for roundtrip Business Class) this isn’t a partnership you should rely on – American Airlines premium cabin award availability is a real issue.
 American Airlines Business Class saver awards are so scarce nowadays that I can’t justify including them in the examples above.
 I suspect that most people will struggle to find any saver award availability unless they’re very flexible with dates and also very lucky.

-Still, all of the redemptions I’ve listed above are pretty good and, even if we assume a cost/mile as high as 1.83 cents, some of them are nothing short of fantastic.
+Still, all of the redemptions I’ve listed above are pretty good and, even if we assume a cost/mile 1.68 cents (which is at the top of the range in this sale), some of them are nothing short of fantastic – see below.